dzekelid/settings/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/user-webhooks-parse-settings-hostname-patch.md
-- name: SendGrid Patch Mail Settings Bounce Purge
+- name: SendGrid Get Mail Settings Footer
-  description: "**This endpoint allows you to update your current bounce purge settings.**\n\nThis
+  description: "**This endpoint allows you to retrieve your current Footer mail settings.**\n\nThe
-    setting allows you to set a schedule for SendGrid to automatically delete contacts from your soft and hard bounce suppression lists.\n\nMail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrid\u2019s [Web API](https://sendgrid.com/docs/API_Reference/Web_API/mail.html)
+    footer setting will insert a custom footer at the bottom of the text and HTML bodies.
+Use the embedded HTML editor and plain text entry fields to create the content of the footers to be inserted into your emails.\n\nMail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrid\u2019s [Web API](https://sendgrid.com/docs/API_Reference/Web_API/mail.html)
     or [SMTP Relay](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html)."
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png
   humanURL: https://sendgrid.com/